limine-bootloader/limine/PROTOCOL.md

 All pointers are 64-bit wide.
 All pointers point to the object with the higher half direct map offset already added to them, unless otherwise noted.

-The calling convention matches the SysV C ABI for the specific architecture.
+The calling convention matches the C ABI for the specific architecture (SysV for x86, AAPCS for aarch64).

 ## Features